dalibormesaric/PublishNotifier/README.md

 ## Features

 - Visual Studio Publish posts notification in Slack and/or HipChat
+- The configuration is saved in PublishNotifier.json so you commit it to source control

 ![Publish](./docs/publish.png)

 ![Publish](./docs/config.png)

 ### Slack
-To enable Slack notifications you have to add a [custom integration](https://slack.com/apps/build/custom-integration) and choose *Bots*.
-Create a new bot with a name *PublishNotifier*, and copy the API token to the Publish Notifer dialog that shows up after you Publish an application.
-You also have to add the bot to the channels where you would like to see notifications.
+To enable Slack notifications you have to add a [custom integration](https://slack.com/apps/build/custom-integration) and choose *Incoming WebHooks*.
+Then choose a Channel where you would like to see notifications and click *Add Incoming WebHooks integration*.
+Copy the Webhook URL to the Publish Notifer dialog that shows up after you Publish an application.

 ![Publish](./docs/slack_api_token.png)

 ![Publish](./docs/slack_notification.png)

 ### HipChat
-To enable HipChat notifications you have to add an [integration](https://hipchat.com/addons/) and room where you would like to see notifications.
+To enable HipChat notifications you have to add an [integration](https://hipchat.com/addons/) and select a room where you would like to see notifications.
 Create a new integration with a name *PublishNotifier*, and copy the URL for posting messages to the Publish Notifer dialog that shows up after you Publish an application.

 ![Publish](./docs/hipchat_api_token.png)